Baltimore and Potomac Railroad

-The Baltimore and Potomac Railroad (B&P) operated from Baltimore, Maryland, southwest to Washington, D.C., from 1872 to 1902.
-Controlled by the Pennsylvania Railroad, it was the second railroad company to connect the nation's capital to the Northeastern States, and competed with the older Baltimore & Ohio Railroad.
+The Baltimore and Potomac Railroad (B&P) was an American railroad company.
+It operated from Baltimore, Maryland, southwest to Washington, D.C., from 1872 to 1902.
+Owned and operated by the Pennsylvania Railroad, it was the second railroad company to connect the nation's capital to the Northeastern U.S., and competed with the older Baltimore and Ohio Railroad.

 Part of the B&P route is now part of Amtrak's Northeast Corridor, the most heavily traveled American intercity passenger line; and of the Penn Line of the Maryland Transit Administration's MARC commuter train service.
-Its Baltimore and Potomac Tunnel, bored under north Baltimore in 1871, remains in use.
+The Baltimore and Potomac Tunnel, bored under north Baltimore in 1871-73 remains in use, for now.
+The Virginia Avenue Tunnel built in Southeast Washington in 1870-72, was replaced in 2016-18.